Geometric framework to predict structure from function in neural networks

 Since the responses of the driven neurons can vary for nonzero errors, the two loss functions, $\cE$ and $\bar{\cE}$, differ.
 However, it is numerically a lot quicker to obtain solutions via gradient descent with $\bar{\cE}$ as compared to using back-propagation through time to consider the entire time evolution of the network.
-Thus, the strategy we adopted to find solutions with, say $\cE\lesssim\en$, was to first find weights satisfying $\bar{\cE}\lesssim\bar{\en}=\en/10$.
-Also, the gradient descent~\footnote{For both stages a learning rate = 0.004 was used.} was done in two stages.
+Thus, the strategy we adopted to find solutions with $\cE\lesssim\en$ was to first find weights satisfying $\bar{\cE}\lesssim\bar{\en}=\en/10$.
+Also, the gradient descent was done in two stages.
 In the first stage we minimized the error associated with each individual driven neuron, $\bar{\cE}_i$ treating it as a feedforward problem.
 Once each of these errors were less than $\bar{\en}$, we performed a second stage of gradient descent to minimize $\bar{\cE}$ down to $\bar{\en}$.
-Next, we obtained the late time values of $y_i$'s by solving the time evolution equations (Eq. (\ref{eqn: RateEqn}) with $\tau_i$ = 20 ms) using Euler's method with step time $\Da t=0.2$ ms for the weights obtained via gradient descent and starting with initial conditions $y_i(0)=y_{\mu i}$, $\forall \mu, i$.
+Next, we obtained the late time values of $y_i$'s by solving the time evolution equations (\ref{eqn: RateEqn}) with $\tau_i$ = 20 ms) using Euler's method with step time $\Da t=0.2$ ms for the weights obtained via gradient descent and starting with initial conditions $y_i(0)=y_{\mu i}$, $\forall \mu, i$.
 The $\w{y}_{\mu i}$'s obtained at late times, $t\sim 600$ ms, this way were compared with $ y_{\mu i}$ to obtain $\cE$.
-If the weights satisfied the error and the biological bounds~\footnote{We only checked that the target weights satisfied the weight bound, as that's what matters for the certainty conditions.
+Finally, we checked that the weights satisfied the biological bound\footnote{We only checked that the target weights satisfied the weight bound, as that's what matters for the certainty conditions.
 Since we initialized weights amongst the non-target neurons to be between -7 and 7, it's likely that other components of the weight matrix were large.} (\ref{sphere}). \vs {\it Other minor simulation details:} In Fig.~\ref{fig:highDsims}B, we show results from a simulation with $\cN=6,\ \cP=5$, $\cR=2$, and $\cE<\en=0.1$.
 The solutions were obtained using a gradient descent learning rate of 0.02.
 We varied the norm of the target response vector, $\vec{y}=y \yh$, systematically by $\Da y=0.01$ in a manner similar to the low dimensional simulations.